mjalloul/OutlookPhoto/README.md

 Date | Notes
 --- | ---
 2/17/2018 | Created this repoistory and moved the source code for the EXE only after upgrading the program to use .NET 4.6.1.

+# Issues?
+Problems?
+Bugs?
+Please report any issues, problems, or bugs in the Issues section of this repo.